PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/how_i_write_ci_pipelines_in_2023.md

 draft: false
 ---

-[Dagger] is a programmable CI/CD engine that runs your pipelines in containers[^what_is_dagger].
-It runs your pipelines inside containers which makes it easier to test things locally.
-Not having to write yaml/bash/etc is a huge advantage for me.
+[Dagger] is a programmable CI/CD engine that runs your pipelines inside containers[^what_is_dagger] which makes it easier to test things locally and to setup complex workflows.
+Not having to write yaml/bash/etc as the workflow gets more complex is a huge advantage for me.

 I'm working on a personal project that will allow people to deploy their code by selecting a [GitHub] repository.
-We have decided to use Dagger to clone the user provided [Git] repository and build a [Docker] image and it was extremely easy to get it working.
+Me and a friend have decided to use Dagger to clone the user provided [Git] repository and build a [Docker] image and it was extremely easy to get it working.

 ```rust
 pub async fn build(repo_url: &str, branch: &str, image: &str) -> Result<String> {